 Legalization in most of the states has put the national parcel system in high alert.
 In a previous article we addressed the issue of traveling from a legal state into an illegal state with your marijuana products.
 Here’s a look at the obvious alternative to traveling with cannabis products— mailing marijuana home.

 Just like traveling with an illegal substance is a risky business, mailing your stuff back home isn’t very safe either.
 Search any article on the subject of “mailing marijuana” and read the comment section.
-You’ll probably see people exclaiming that so-and-so@ whatever-email.com is a “great connection.”
+You’ll probably see people exclaiming that [email protected] whatever-email.com is a “great connection.”
 And perhaps some of the people mentioned are.
 But these comments aren’t reflective of the real risk.
 It isn’t about whether the shipments get through regularly or not.
 The risk is because the authorities are well aware of the flow of pot out of states where it’s legal.

 The Postal Service

 The United States Postal Service (USPS) gets to use that name because they are a government agency and therefore subject to federal law.
 And since the USPS is subject to federal guidelines, any illegal use of their services is a felony.
 That means anything under 50 grams could potentially get you up to 5 years in a federal penitentiary.
 The penalties only increase as the amount grows.
 Postal inspectors do have to obtain a warrant to search a suspicious package.
 But suspicion alone is enough to get parcels singled out and tracked.

 It has been reported that intercepted packages suspected of containing illegal substances rose 20% by the end of 2013 with 26,622 arrests.
 68% of those arrests were for marijuana.
 The Postal Service isn’t willing to be your drug mule, so they offer a reward of up to $50,000 for information leading to convictions of persons mailing illegal substances.
 A nice bonus to any postal worker’s salary.